FelixGustafsson/Crypto_value_discord/README.md

 # Crypto_value_discord

 This simple program will check the price of Bitcoin, Ethereum and XRP every 30 minutes.
 It will then send those values to your discor if you paste in your webhook URL and ID.

+EDIT: This does not work anymore since Coinbase changed their CSS and HTML